Wet-Hulled (aka Semi-Washed, Sumatra Process, Giling Basah)

 Profile: Earthy, savory, herbaceous, heavy body, dark chocolate, nutty

-The process can be simplified to a set of peculiar and particular steps: After harvesting, the coffee is often depulped in small machines on-site at a farm or household, and then the depulped seeds are stored in plastic tanks or jute sacks to await delivery to a collection point.
+The process can be simplified for description, but as with other processing methods, your mileage may vary from region to region or mill to mill.
+After harvesting, the coffee is often depulped in small machines on-site at a farm or household, and then the depulped seeds are stored in plastic tanks or jute sacks to await delivery to a collection point.
 (Sometimes cherry is delivered to the mill instead, depending on the producer’s available resources.)
 While in these containers, the mucilage is available for microorganisms to begin to metabolize the sugars, acids, moisture, and other compounds in the mucilage, which remains clinging to the seeds.
 The coffee is then delivered at high moisture to a market, collector, or receiving point, where it is purchased and then transported and/or sold to a mill for hulling.
 At this point, the coffee is typically between 35–50% moisture—quite a bit higher than the 10–12% moisture at which most coffees are hulled.
 The mucilage and parchment layers are removed simultaneously using specialized machines, and then the coffee is typically laid tarpaulins for drying.